chrisb86/dotfiles/README.md

 The tmux config contains some nice settings to make my work a bit easier and look nice.

-My color scheme is [Smyck Color Scheme by hukl](https://github.com/hukl/Smyck-Color-Scheme) and my font is [Source Code Pro by Adobe Fonts](https://github.com/adobe-fonts/source-code-pro).
+My color scheme is [Smyck Color Scheme by hukl](https://github.com/hukl/Smyck-Color-Scheme) and my font is [FiraCode](https://github.com/tonsky/FiraCode).

 The repo ships with a Makefile that you can use to deploy and update the dotfiles.

 	# bootstrap.sh help

 	Usage: bootstrap.sh command {params}

 	list 			List all files that will be copied update 			Update the git repo and the included submodules deploy 			Copy the files to ~